 - Supplement other ISO27k standards by providing the financial perspective, providing guidance on the fundamentals of economics in this field and showing how to apply useful economic or financial models to information security through descriptions and examples, perhaps including a cost-benefit statement or business case and suggesting financial metrics;

 - Be generic: each user organisation will have to develop its own customised business case for the ISMS investment, reflecting its particular circumstances and needs.
-Each organization is unique.
+Each organisation is unique.
 However, the standard may provide a general framework or structure as a starting point, along with some ‘donor text’ that might be quoted or adapted by users where applicable, for example laying out the fundamentals and suggesting common ways to value and justify an ISMS.

 Status of the standard

 The standard was published in 2014 as a Technical Report rather than a full International Standard, since this was deemed a developing field of study.

 I had hoped the standard would address risks such as: